free5ty1e/primestationone.old/README.md

 # PrimeStation One
 ## A Set of Scripts and Tools For a "Ready-To-Go" RetroPie (for Raspberry Pi, model B+ recommended) with PS3 controls ready and configured to work with Bluetooth or USB on multiple games and game system emulations.

+#### Please Note: The PrimeStation One's main driving force is to do ALL THE THINGS!
 =============

 ### PS3 Controller Layout / Quick Reference: